Free • No signup Add Someone into group photo · Free

 Tip: Mention relative size like 'same height as the person on the left' for accurate scaling.

-Why: The composited element has lighting from a different direction than the original photo.
+Why: The composited person has lighting from a different direction than the original photo.

 Tip: Upload reference photos taken in similar lighting conditions for the most seamless composites.